iamsomraj/BrainJam-Tricky-Mathematical-Brain-Training-Game/BrainJam.md

 # Additional Features

 - _Share your game score_
 - _Challenge your friends_
 - _Send your feedback_

-_<u>Every level is designed to help you improve your skills, memory to sharpen your mind with this addictive game.
+### ***Every level is designed to help you improve your skills, memory to sharpen your mind with this addictive game.
 So, are you ready to take up exciting and challenging Math problems?
-Download this free app – BrainJam now to get started!</u>_
+Download this free app – BrainJam now to get started!***

 # Developer